simurai/simurai.com/_posts/2016-11-27-css-methodologies.md

 > We’re a big company with many different teams.
 Our product is **large and complex**.
 It’s hard to keep up what’s going on.
 The code base is constantly in flux and we don’t want to break something in another corner.

-👉 Use [JSX](https://facebook.github.io/react/docs/jsx-in-depth.html) , [JSS](https://github.com/cssinjs/jss) (or a similar CSS-in-JS library).
+👉 Use CSS-in-JS: [(1)](https://speakerdeck.com/vjeux/react-css-in-js).
 Having the CSS tied together with your HTML/JS makes it easier to change, move or remove those components without affecting the rest.
-Also take a look at Atomic CSS with [ACSS](https://acss.io/)  which tries to solve the same problem with a different approach.

 ---